Teen Cannabis Use and Psychiatric Disorders: Is There a Connection?

 Marijuana may not be as scary as opioids, heroin, cocaine, or other more potent illicit drugs.
 But if your teenager is consuming cannabis – especially higher-potency strains that are more powerful than the pot that was popular a generation ago – he or she could be increasing the risk of falling victim to an incurable psychiatric disorder.

-If you think drug treatment might be appropriate for your teenager, contact us today for more information about our evidence-based treatment programs.
+If you think drug treatment might be appropriate for your teenager, contact us today at Next Generation Village for more information about our evidence-based treatment programs.